skoomasteve/Powershell-Script-Selector-GUI/README.md

 # Powershell-Script-Selector-GUI

-## A graphical powershell script selector.
+## A simple graphical powershell script selector using out-gridview.

 ## Instructions: